edunzer/YR4_TERM-3/Advanced Technical Writing/WEEK 4/Assignment #2 Technical Description.md

 ## ASSIGNMENT #2 TECHNICAL DESCRIPTION

 Introduction

+    - In order to streamline their new business processes, APC needs to shift from a paper-based system to digital in order to keep accurate and better track of their projects.
+This will help with efficiency, but also information loss which they detailed as a huge problem in their current system.
+Since all projects will be digital, they can be further organized and categorized by genre and trend to make decisions for the collective easier.

   ❏ Brief indication of the nature and scope of the description.
-    - In this description I will outline the entire process of APC's workflow in a short list manor, and then in parts of list I think need to be more indepthly explaned I will do so.
-This mostly takes place for processes are that are not already in place for APC and will be part of the new system that Iam planning.
+    - In this description I will outline the entire process of APC's workflow in a short list manor, and then in parts of list I think need to be more in-depthly explained I will do so.
+This mostly takes place for processes are that are not already in place for APC and will be part of the new system that I am planning.

   ❏ Brief statement of why this object, mechanism, or process is significant to the reader.
-    - Thie technical description will be a great overall outline for the APC team to review and look through when training to use there new sysstem that is being developed.
-Then when furture explanation is needed more indepth documents can be reviewed.
+    - This technical description will be a great overall outline for the APC team to review and look through when training to use there new system that is being developed.
+Then when future explanation is needed more in depth documents can be reviewed.

   ❏ Overview of the object, mechanism, or process – may include any of the following, as applicable:

     Historical background information